prashantrathi8579/data-analysis/US Gun shots 2012 to 2014/README.md

 - github parses .csv and jupyter notebooks.
 So, user can directly click and view any of the attached file.

-- This analysis expects user to know python and jupyter notebook to understand the flow and cells in  US_Gun_Shot_Deaths_Analysis_2012_2014.ipynb file.
+- This analysis expects user to know basic python and basic understanding of jupyter notebook to get the flow and cells in  US_Gun_Shot_Deaths_Analysis_2012_2014.ipynb file.

 - Uploaded files can be used or downloaded for further analysis or personal understanding.